 The Facility began operations in 1986 with a rated capacity of 62.5 million gallons per day (MGD) and was upgraded in 1994 to a rated capacity of 75 MGD.
 Subsequent plant enhancements have occurred in 1999, 2005, and 2010 to improve solids handling, secondary clarification, and disinfection processes, but did not increase overall plant capacity.
-Initially, Federal funds were furnished by the Environmental Protection Agency (the "EPA") to finance 42% of construction costs.
-The Member Entities provided the remaining 58% of costs in proportion to their ownership interests.
+Initially, Federal funds were furnished by the Environmental Protection Agency (the "EPA") to finance 42 percent of construction costs.
+The Member Entities provided the remaining 58 percent of costs in proportion to their ownership interests.
 Subsequent expansions were financed by Member Entity contributions.

-The Facility currently serves a population of approximately 600,000, representing approximately 51% of Salt Lake County (U.S Census population estimate of Salt Lake County as of 2019 was 1,160,437).
+The Facility is the largest in the state in terms of capacity and population served.
+It currently serves a population of approximately 600,000, representing approximately 50 percent of Salt Lake County (U.S Census population estimate of Salt Lake County as of 2020 was 1,185,238).
 The Facility is comprised of the following Member Entities: Cottonwood Improvement District, Granger-Hunter Improvement District, Kearns Improvement District, Murray City, Mt.
 Olympus Improvement District, South Salt Lake City, and Taylorsville-Bennion Improvement District.